 Not everyone is able to stop working or to leave their children or aging parents with loving family members while they focus on treating their addiction; it is simply not feasible.

-And, the results are encouraging
+And, the results of community-based rehabilitation are encouraging

-Community-based drug rehab requires a deep level of commitment from participants and delivers an intense program of learning, therapy and life changes: Its goals are identical to that of in-patient rehab programs, for its participants to learn to live in a new way, without the addictive chemical that they have developed an addiction to.
+Community-based drug rehab requires a deep level of commitment from participants and delivers an intense program of learning, therapy, and life changes: Its goals are identical to that of in-patient rehab programs, for its participants to learn to live in a new way, without the addictive chemical that they have developed an addiction to.

-A research report published by European Addiction Research revealed that 64% of patients who were addicted to alcohol and participated in a community-based drug rehab were sober six months after finishing the program.
+A research report published by European Addiction Research revealed that 64% of patients who were addicted to alcohol and participated in community-based drug rehab were sober six months after finishing the program.
 It should be noted that the research was focused on subsets of subjects, meaning that these results do not hold for a random sampling of all subjects who attend community-based drug rehab, but the news is highly encouraging.

 Addiction is indisputably difficult to treat.
 Every human being who has become addicted to a chemical substance has lived in a unique context that must be explored throughout treatment, and there is no absolute path to freedom for addiction for all.

-Community-based drug rehab has been proved to an effective treatment for some people who were living with a debilitating addiction.
+Community-based drug rehabilitation has been proved to an effective treatment for some people who were living with a debilitating addiction.
 Should you or a loved one want to learn more about community-based drug rehab, or if you have any questions about drug and alcohol addiction, contact us at Beachway Therapy Center today.